The Normandy D-Day Tour from Paris

 Tour Accessibility

 Folding wheelchairs and strollers can be stored on the van.
-Some sites require walking to fully appreciate, such as seeing the German gun emplacement, but most sites are reached via easy van ride.
-Just let us know when booking if you’ll be traveling with a wheelchair.
+Some sites require walking to fully appreciate, such as the German gun emplacement, but most are accessible via a comfortable van ride.
+Please let us know in advance if you’ll be traveling with a wheelchair.

-Rest room stops are available at lunch and select museums at the key sites, and at the American Cemetery visitor center.
-Both classes on the train to Normandy and back offer restrooms.
+Restroom stops are available at lunch, at select museums along the route, and at the American Cemetery visitor center.
+Both 1st and 2nd class trains to and from Normandy also offer clean restroom facilities.

 More About Us and Our Normandy Tours from Paris

-We’ve been selling Normandy guided tours from Paris since 2002.
-Each year, we have the pleasure of connecting families with a loved one’s story, introducing history buffs to the very sites they’ve read about, and making sure all of our clients appreciate the tremendous sacrifice of D-Day and the invasion of Normandy.
+We’ve been offering guided Normandy tours from Paris since 2002.
+Every year, we have the privilege of connecting families to a loved one’s story, bringing history buffs to the very sites they’ve read about, and helping all our guests fully appreciate the tremendous sacrifice of D-Day and the invasion of Normandy.

-We look forward to seeing you on the ground in Normandy.
+We look forward to welcoming you on the ground in Normandy.

 Read a friendly and informative article about our Paris to Normandy Day Trip.